Retail Stocks Slide in Wake of Amazon's Deal for Whole Foods

 Fund managers surveyed by Bank of America increased cash in their portfolios in June, bringing their cash allocations well above the historical average.

+Earlier in the week, yields dropped following weaker-than-expected inflation data, then retraced some of that decline after Federal Reserve officials decided to raise interest rates at Wednesday's meeting and signaled further increases.
+Yields fall as prices rise.

-Energy stocks climbed Friday as the price of oil bounced recovered.
-U.S.-traded crude rose 0.6% to $44.74 a barrel Friday, but prices have fallen more than 11% over the past four weeks.
+Energy stocks climbed Friday as the price of oil rose slightly.
+U.S.-traded crude added 0.6%, to $44.74 a barrel Friday, but prices have fallen more than 11% over the past four weeks on oversupply concerns.

 (END) Dow Jones Newswires